-Holders of Series B Preferred Stock as of the Record Date are entitled to a number of votes equal to the number of shares of Company common stock into which the shares of Series B Preferred Stock are convertible, i.e., (i) the number of shares of Series B Preferred Stock times (ii) the quotient of \$1,000 (together with unpaid dividends on such shares) divided by \$5.25 (rounded down to the nearest whole number), or approximately 190 votes for each shares of Series B Preferred Stock.
+Holders of Series B Preferred Stock as of the Record Date are entitled to a number of votes equal to the number of shares of Series B Preferred Stock times the quotient \$1,000 (together with unpaid dividends on such shares), divided by \$5.25 (rounded down to the nearest whole number), or approximately 190 votes for each shares of Series B Preferred Stock.
 Holders of Series B Preferred Stock as of the Record Date will be entitled to an aggregate of 19,657,609 votes on each such matter (including on each seat up for election at the Annual Meeting with respect to Proposals 1 and 2).